The football mentality in the political arena is not win-win, win-lose, but lose-lose; and when that problem affects education, we all lose.

 Except that it’s worse than that.
 I also noted that progress is a new idea, and that for much of history, innovation was rare.
 Success in ancient times typically came down to the largest army, which was generally a product of the largest population and the largest economy.
 In those instances, defense was a successful strategy.
 But today, as innovation accelerates size is a poor predictor of progress.1)China and India are each several times larger than the USA; and the next modernized democracy at #10 on the list, is Japan, which is smaller than Bangladesh, Indonesia and Pakistan.
 (Russia comes in at #9, but I do not yet consider them to be a fully modernized democracy.)
 And I previously point out that innovation has become critical for competitiveness.

 So while we are fighting internally among ourselves, working to stop the current opponents, other competitors are moving forward.
+The football mentality produces a lose-lose result.

 Hold that line.